OussamaSaoudi/oxidized_java_kernel/README.md

 3) Run `cargo build  -p delta_kernel_ffi --release --features default-engine` from delta-kernel-rs root
 3) In Intellij, download jdk 22+ (I use Amazon corretto).
 Go to project structure -> project settings.
 Set the SDK.
 If it's not there, click edit, then `+`, then download JDK.
 ![img_2.png](img_2.png)
-4) Create a new run configuration  for `Main.main`.
+4) Create a new run configuration  for `kernel.oxidized_java.Main.main`.
 5) Add `--enable-native-access=ALL-UNNAMED ` to the JVM options.
 You can get VM options by clicking on the Modify options button.
 6) Add a path to a table in the run configuration ex: `/Users/oussama.saoudi/pyspark_playground/test_2000_large_commits`.
 You can unzip the `test_2000_commits.zip` from the root repository, and provide a path to that.
-7) Run Main.main from inside intellij
+7) Run kernel.oxidized_java.Main.main from inside intellij
 8) pray.